TheFel0x/img2braille/README.md

 For calculating which braille symbol represents a 2x4 pixel block.
 The braille symbol works similar to an 8-bit binary number.

 ## TODO:
+- support for different dithering algorithms
+- fix any bugs
 - check if support for `U+1FB00` to `U+1FB3B` (Block Sextant) might be possible
 - maybe edge detection filter?
 - maybe IRC color option?
 - color palette support? maybe using https://github.com/hbldh/hitherdither ?
-- fix any bugs
 - adjust-aspect-ratio option (for non-monospace fonts that mess up the aspect ration of the output)
-- add installation instructions to this file
-- add requirements file